Q: Which programmes are available in 2019/20?

 A: We would encourage you to submit your application so that we are able to assess your qualification and any other relevant work experience.
 If you wish to check your qualification equivalency online, please visit our Admissions qualifications web page.

 Q: Am I exempt from taking an English language test?

 A: Non-native English speaker and those whose education is mainly from a non-English speaking country: Please submit your application so that we may assess your English language proficiency.
 Note that those applying for interpreting courses will likely be required to provide evidence of meeting the course entry requirements (e.g. IELTS Academic, TOEFL or Cambridge CAE), as these courses have English language requirements which are above the standard.

 Q: I havent met the English Language requirements.
 Can you still consider my application?

-A: Please send in your latest scores and we will let you know whether this is possible.
-Alternatively, some of our courses will accept the completion of one of our Integrated Pre-sessional English courses of either 10 weeks or 6 weeks.
+A: Please submit your latest scores as part of your application and we will let you know whether this is possible and if not, what your options are.
+Some of our courses will accept the completion of one of our Integrated Pre-sessional English courses of either 10 weeks or 6 weeks.